 For the finance industry, software is designed to engage both new prospects and existing accounts with meaningful communication.
 Not only do these systems allow you to keep track of customer information, the software offers guidance by uncovering opportunities to cross-sell, alter an individual or family’s wealth plan when a new option is in their best interest, reduce the time it takes to complete tasks, just to name a few.

 In the following section, we’ll cover the top solutions on the market, all of which have the capability to empower everyone working in the financial industry.

 HubSpot came to the market back in 2006 and has since become a Premier Google Partner, adopting one the company’s most notable intrinsic values into the HubSpot model: make it free.
-The HubSpot CRM is an incredibly powerful tool, starting at a completely free price point.
+Starting at a completely free price point, the HubSpot CRM is an incredibly powerful tool, especially when integrated with Smith.ai’s answering service for financial advisors.

 Rundown of HubSpot CRM Highlights

 If you’re working in a financial role with DIY mentality, the free version of HubSpot CRM is perfect for its nonexistent cost.
 Surprisingly, you get all the features you would expect from a subscription to another service provider including a deal/task system, an analytics dashboard, storage for up to 1 million records, and many other features.
 Though it doesn’t inherently support document management, integration with the entire G Suite means these operations (and required storage) can be handled by Google.
 The only catch is that you’ll have to modify certain bits of the system to fit your specific needs.